15 Clever Ways to Zero-Out Clutter in Your Kitchen

 1. Clear off the refrigerator.

 Appointment reminders (put them on your calendar), children's drawings (display them in their rooms, and narrow down the "keepers" once a year), and magnets from your insurance agent and local pizzeria make your entire kitchen look cluttered.
 And what about what lives on top of your fridge?
 Trays you never use?
-Cereal boxes the pantry has no room for?
+Boxes of cereal you can't cram into the pantry?
 A neglected appliance?

 Researchers at UCLA found a direct correlation between the number of items on a person's fridge and the level of clutter in the rest of their home.
 They also noted that more clutter equals more stress and more dissatisfaction with life in general and home in particular.

-Start with the fridge, and immediately calm your kitchen.
+Start with the fridge, and calm your kitchen immediately.

 2. Declutter one drawer at a time.